hosain-ghoraba/Travelling-Website/README.md

-This is a simple travelling website , based on client/server architecture <br />
+This is a simple travelling website , based on client/server architecture <br /> <br />
-more details on the 'detialed ReadME' file
+more details on the 'Detailed ReadME' file